ono1025/Sustainable-Management-of-Rare-Earth-Elements-for-Clean-Energy-Using-Prescriptive-Digital-Twins/README.md

 # Sustainable-Management-of-Rare-Earth-Elements-for-Clean-Energy-Using-Prescriptive-Digital-Twins
-Accepted at DigiTwin for MSSR 2024 (Purdue University), this repo presents a prescriptive digital twin framework for sustainable rare earth element (REE) extraction, focusing on energy efficiency, real-time data integration, and eco-friendly process optimization.
+This repo contains the accepted poster paper for DigiTwin for MSSR 2024 (Purdue University), presenting a prescriptive digital twin framework for sustainable rare earth element (REE) extraction with focus on energy efficiency, real-time data, and eco-friendly optimization.
 🔍 Overview
 Rare Earth Elements (REEs) like Neodymium (Nd) and Dysprosium (Dy) are critical to clean energy technologies such as electric vehicles and wind turbines.
 However, their extraction raises environmental, economic, and geopolitical concerns.